artsy/force/docs/best_practices.md

 │       │   ├── Bar.tsx
 ```

+#### Should I use an index file?

+Generally, the following rule applies:
+One file?
+No index file.
+Multiple files? use a folder and an index file to export them.

 If there's a component that might be shared across multiple sub-apps, it should go in the top-level [`/Components`](https://github.com/artsy/force/tree/1842553ad34475bc3b804f00c6410d7f23d64f65/src/Components) folder.

 Framework code is located in [`/System`](https://github.com/artsy/force/tree/main/src/System).

+## Code Style

 ### Naming, imports and exports